nuclio/nuclio/pkg/dashboard/ui/README.md

 This way it's easier to debug using the browser's developer tools.

 # Demo mode
-A regular build results in a dashboard that displays and supports only the parts that were already integrated with the back-end (iguazio's platform).
+A regular build results in a dashboard that displays and supports only the parts that were already integrated with the back-end (Iguazio's platform).
 Add `--demo` to your `gulp` command for building the project with **all** of its features enabled.

 # Configuration